-§ 4 General admission criteria and admissions process
+General admission criteria and admissions process

-(1) Admitted to Master's degree examinations according to Sec.
-2(1) will be those who
+(1) Only the following persons shall be permitted to take the Master's examination as set out in Sec.
+2(1): Persons who

-- 1. are enrolled onto the Ecosystem Services Master's degree programme at Technische Universität Dresden and - 2. can demonstrate they meet the required specialist requirements (Sec.
-26), and - 3. have submitted a written or electronic declaration regarding Paragraph 4(3).
+- 1. are enrolled in the Organic and Molecular Electronics Master's degree programme at Technische Universität Dresden and - 2. can demonstrate they meet the required specialist requirements (Sec.
+24), and - 3. have submitted a written or electronic declaration regarding Paragraph (4)3.

 (2) Students must register to sit examinations.
 Students may deregister at a later time without stating a reason.
-The form and deadline for registration and deregistration will be determined by the Examination Board and announced at the start of each semester as is normal for the International Institute (IHI) Zittau.
-The same applies for pre-examinations.
+The form and deadline for registration and deregistration will be determined by the Examination Board and announced at the start of each semester as is normal procedure in the faculty.
+The same applies for examined coursework.

-(3) Admission requirements:

-- 1. for a module examination, initial registration to an examination for this module examination, - 2. for a Master's thesis, application by the student for the topic to be issued, or in the case of Sec.
-21(3)(5), when the topic is issued, and - 3. for a colloquium, a Master's thesis assessed with a grade of at least "sufficient" (4.0).
+- (3) Admission requirements: - 1. for a module examination, initial registration to an examination for this module examination, - 2. for a Master's dissertation, application by the student for the topic to be assigned, or in the case of Sec.
+19 (3)(5), when the topic is assigned, and - 3. for a colloquium, a Master's dissertation assessed with a grade of at least "sufficient" (4.0).